jgriffith23/jgriffith23.github.io/_posts/2016-08-01-Love-Failure.md

 doesn't run out the gate, don't panic.
 Check that requirements file, and make sure all the modules your code relies on are actually listed there.
 If a module is missing, then install it manually and recreate the requirements file.

+Having the right modules isn't the only potential source of error in this category, though.
+It's also entirely possible to work away on a file and not find out you've been tweaking the wrong file until you try to run your upgrades and nothing's different.

 Programs with tab functionality rock.
 Browser tabs, text editor tabs, terminal tabs--they're great.
 Just one small drawback: when you get too many tabs open,